Ori2846/ResumeGenerator/README.md

 - **Additional Templates:** Adding more customizable templates.
 - **Enhanced Features:** Incorporating new features based on user feedback to improve the resume creation process.
 - **Upload Overleaf Templates:** Enable users to upload their own Overleaf templates for use within this application.
 Users will be able to export their Overleaf LaTeX templates, upload them to the application, and have their resume data automatically integrated.
 This will make it easier to switch templates without re-entering all the information.

+## Like this package?
+Star it!

+If you find this project helpful, please consider giving it a star on GitHub!